 Jameca Falconer, PhD

-Dr. Jameca W. Falconer is an accomplished Counseling psychologist, educator, entrepreneur, and civic leader.
-She is currently the Counseling Psychologist at Logan University.
+Dr. Jameca W. Falconer is an accomplished counseling psychologist, educator, entrepreneur, and civic leader.
 With clinical expertise in geriatric psychology, Dr. Falconer is one of the leading providers of psychotherapy services to older adults in St. Louis.
 Prior to starting Logan University, Dr. Falconer was an Assistant Professor of Psychology at Southern Illinois University Edwardsville.
 Dr. Falconer has also served as Adjunct Faculty at Southern Illinois University Dental School, Webster University and Maryville University.
 She has been the recipient of teaching awards for her stellar performance in college classrooms and was recently nominated for the prestigious William T. Kemper award for Excellence in Teaching at Webster University.
 Dr. Falconer has research publications in The Journal of Black Psychology and Psychology of Women Quarterly as well as book chapters, and various newspaper articles.

 Dr. Falconer is a past president of the Association of Black Psychologists (Saint Louis Chapter), and President of the Tougaloo College Alumni Association (St. Louis chapter).
 Her leadership in both organizations has helped to re-engage members and stimulate more community outreach efforts.
 Much of Dr. Falconer’s community involvement has focused on increasing the awareness of mental health conditions and decreasing the stigma associated with mental health in communities of color.